-A moneyline bet in the KBO is the most straightforward wager available: pick which team wins the game outright, with no run spread or total involved.
-Unlike the run line, which functions as a 1.5-run spread similar to MLB, the moneyline simply requires selecting the winning side.
-KBO games tend to be higher-scoring than their MLB counterparts due to a livelier ball, smaller ballparks, and generally less dominant pitching, which makes outright winner selection a distinct proposition from what American baseball bettors may be accustomed to.
+A moneyline bet in the KBO is the most straightforward wager available: pick which team wins the game outright, with no run spread or other conditions.
+Unlike the run line, which functions similarly to a 1.5-run spread in MLB, the moneyline simply requires selecting the winning side.
+KBO games tend to be higher-scoring than their MLB counterparts due to a livelier ball, smaller stadiums, and a humidified ball storage protocol that was only recently standardized — all factors that can make outcomes more volatile and moneyline pricing more dynamic.

 Cross-Sport moneyline Vig Comparison